Linuxbrew/brew/docs/Manpage.md

     If `--cc=``compiler` is passed, attempt to compile using `compiler`.
-    `compiler` should be the name of the compiler's executable, for instance `gcc-4.2` for Apple's GCC 4.2, or `gcc-4.9` for a Homebrew-provided GCC 4.9.
+    `compiler` should be the name of the compiler's executable, for instance `gcc-8` for gcc 8, `gcc-4.2` for Apple's GCC 4.2, or `gcc-4.9` for a Homebrew-provided GCC 4.9.
 In order to use LLVM's clang, use `llvm_clang`.
 To specify the Apple-provided clang, use `clang`.
-This parameter will only accept compilers that are provided by Homebrew.
-Note that this will override the value set by the `$HOMEBREW_CC` environment variable.
+This parameter will only accept compilers that are provided by Homebrew or bundled with MacOS.
+Please do not file issues if you encounter errors while using this flag.

     If `--build-from-source` (or `-s`) is passed, compile the specified `formula` from source even if a bottle is provided.
 Dependencies will still be installed